-The primary aim is to help readers understand the importance of avalanche education and to reduce the accident rate.
+The primary aim of FAC is to help readers understand the importance of avalanche education and to reduce the accident rate.
 There have already been several instances where the contributors of this blog posted observations and warned of dangerous conditions before accidents occurred.

 The primary intended audience are local (central Hokkaido) backcountry users.
 It is our understanding that avalanche safety knowledge and education are lacking among backcountry users in our region, relative to other popular winter mountain hubs around the world.

 Snowpack character varies greatly between regions, making local knowledge indispensible.
 In Hokkaido, avalanche conditions often extend down to sea level.